The Tasmanian Land Surveyors Accreditation Board

 The Board provides the following documents to inform candidates, supervisors, mentors and examiners in relation to the accreditation process.

-• Guidelines for Mentors Published: June 2010
+• Guidelines for Candidates Published: June 2023

 The purpose of the mentoring process is to expose the candidate to another surveyor’s perspective on their surveys and the focus should be on survey methodology, particularly reinstatement decisions, as much as outcomes.
 It also provides the candidate with oppurtunities to prepare submissions in a manner that complies with the Board requirements for their final urban and rural exams.
 A mentors role is to assess a pre-exam survey, not mark it, with an aim of discussing matters pertaining to cadastral surveying generally and provide independent feedback and assistance to the candidate as they develop their knowledge and skills.